 “As a software engineer, the products and services we make are believed to be unbiased, but inherently carry the biases of the people who develop them.
 Without representation in tech, the problems of our past will continue to follow us into our future.”

-2020 has been a year like no other, in which we’re sitting in the crux of a global pandemic and heightened awareness of racial and gender equality.
+This past year has been like no other, in which we’re sitting in the crux of a global pandemic and heightened awareness of racial and gender equality.
 This has only strengthened our conviction to continue fostering diversity, equity and inclusion within our own company and driving greater societal transformation.